mapaiva/chome-ambience-theme/README.md

 # chome-ambience-theme
-A Chome Theme for Ubunto Ambience GTK
+A Chome Theme for Ubuntu Ambience GTK